Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Mathematical proofs

-\begin{proof} Once again, we follow the proof of \cite[Theorem 3.2]{Han1997} and adapt it to the case where f is not differentiable but only upper-$C^1$.
+\begin{proof} We follow the proof of \cite[Theorem 3.2]{Han1997} and adapt it to the case where $f$ is not differentiable but only upper-$C^1$.
 For completeness, we reproduce the entire proof and indicate where our modified assumptions apply, while emphasizing that the proof itself is not our own.

 By assumption (ii), $(p_k,u_k)$ is a KKT pair of $Q(x_k, H_k, g_{x_k})$ with $||u_k||_\infty \leq r$.
 If $p_k=0$, then $(x_k,u_k)$ satisfies the KKT conditions~\eqref{eq:kktoptim} of Problem~\eqref{eq:upperC1problem} and the algorithm can terminate at $x_k$.